BCom Privatisation Globalisation & Liberalisation Notes Study Material

 Privatization covers three sets of measures:

-- Ownership Measures: The set of measures which transfer ownership of public enterprises, fully or partially, led to privatization.
-The higher proportion of transfer of ownership to the individual, cooperative or corporate sector, the greater is the degree of privatization.
+- Ownership Measures: The set of measures that transfer ownership of public enterprises, fully or partially, led to privatization.
+The higher proportion of transfer of ownership to the individual, cooperative or corporate sector, the greater the degree of privatization.
 This can take four forms:

 (a) Total denationalization,